kurtosis-tech/kardinal-playground/postgres-demo/README.md

     - Observe that the environment has been cleaned up and returned to its original state, with only the main services visible.
     - Return to the main online boutique URL (the first nginx URL)
     - Confirm that it still works and has not been impacted by the development workflow
+    - Refer to your Neon console dashboard to see that the forked dev branch has been cleaned up

 This guide showcases the power of Kardinal by demonstrating the seamless creation and deletion of a dev environment alongside your production setup.
+Furthermore, it showcases how Kardinal can effectively integrate with services outside the your cluster in a way that maintains isolation for your dev environments.
 You'll experience firsthand how Kardinal enables isolated development without risking production data or disrupting the live environment.🚀

 ## 🔗 Port Forwarding Explanation